THE-Engineering/indonesia-api/README.md

 - `/wurcitations`
 - `/wurmetrics`

-And each route accepts up to three query parameters
+And each route accepts three query parameters in any combination

 - `institution_id`
 - `year`